 SNAP to Skills (S2S) is a technical assistance project funded by USDA’s Food and Nutrition Service that is designed to provide states the tools and resources they need to build more effective and job-driven SNAP E&T programs.
 SNAP to Skills is managed by the SNAP Office of Employment and Training and operated by the Seattle Jobs Initiative.

-The work of SNAP to Skills will include the following:
+The work of S2S includes the following:

-- Developing a suite of tools and resources for states to utilize to facilitate the development of their SNAP E&T programs.
+- Developing a suite of tools and resources for all states to utilize to facilitate the development of their SNAP E&T programs.